lyubolp/XML-Project-Uni/README.md

 3. Install the required packages `pip install -r requirements.txt`
 4. Run the server `./run.sh`
 5. Open your browser and go to http://127.0.0.1:5000/
-6. Open a DTD file and optionally select a wiki article by name
-7. Click the Generate button

 ## Examples
 ### Generate DTD and parse info from wikipedia